Ian Whitcomb

 Ian Timothy Whitcomb (10 July 1941 - 19 April 2020) was an English entertainer, singer-songwriter, record producer, writer, broadcaster and actor.
 As part of the British Invasion, his hit song "You Turn Me On" reached number 8 on the Billboard Hot 100 chart in 1965.

 He wrote several books on popular music, beginning with After the Ball, published by Penguin Books (Britain) and Simon & Schuster (United States) in 1972.
 He accompanied his singing by playing the ukulele and, through his records, concerts, and film work, helped to stimulate the revival of interest in the instrument.
 His re-creation of the music played aboard the in the film of that name won a Grammy Award in 1998 for package design and a nomination for Whitcomb's liner notes (Titanic: Music as Heard on the Fateful Voyage).

 Early life

 Whitcomb was born in Woking, Surrey, England to Patrick and Eileen (née Burningham).
-He was the second child of three children.
+He was the second-born of three children.
 He spent his childhood years in Scarborough, Thorpeness and Putney.
 His father worked for Whitcomb's grandfather's film company British Screen Classics in the 1920s, eventually co-starring in Mr. Nobody (released by Fox in 1929).
 His father was a trained pianist and encouraged Whitcomb to also play piano.
 Growing up, Whitcomb's chief musical inspirations were Phil Harris, Johnnie Ray, Guy Mitchell, Elvis Presley, and George Formby.
 He was sent away to boarding school in 1949 (Newlands, Seaford, Sussex) at age 8 and there he soon formed a tissue paper-and-comb band to entertain staff and boys with current hits such as "Riders in the Sky".